A Lorentz-Covariant Interacting Electron-Photon System in One Space Dimension: Introduction and summary of main results

-Our treatment of the interacting electron and photon combines the ideas of Einstein and of de Broglie--Bohm and implements them in a Lorentz covariant fashion.
+Our treatment of the interacting electron and photon combines the ideas of Einstein and of de Broglie--Bohm{,} and implements them in a Lorentz covariant fashion.
 This is accomplished by adapting to our interacting two-body model the so-called ``hypersurface {Bohm--Dirac}''-type formulation for non-interacting particles \cite{DGMZ1999}.
-This formulation requires a foliation of spacetime by spacelike hypersurfaces, a suspicious requirement --- unless the hypersurfaces are determined by the wave function.
-In our model these hypersurfaces are normal to a time-like Killing vector field $X$ that is determined by the initial data of the wave function.
+This formulation requires a foliation of spacetime by spacelike hypersurfaces, {which can be compatible with relativity if it is determined by the wave function in a Lorentz covariant way; cf. \cite{DGNSZ2014}.} In our model these hypersurfaces are normal to a time-like Killing vector field $X$ that is determined by the initial data of the wave function.
 The guiding field for the particles is furnished by the conserved current of our quantum-mechanical multi-time wave function.
 We extend a theorem of Teufel--Tumulka \cite{TT2005}, which implies that unique particle motions typically exist globally in time.

+We have carried out some numerical experiments with our system of equations, which indeed demonstrate the process of Compton scattering, but which also have revealed an unexpected novel phenomenon: photon capture and subsequent release by the electron.
+The effects of Compton scattering as well as photon capture and release by the electron are nicely illustrated by the numerically computed electron and photon trajectories.
+For many practical purposes such a scenario may well be indistinguishable from the scenario in which a photon is annihilated and another one created subsequently.
+In our quantum-mechanical two-body model the photon of course never gets destroyed or created, precisely as envisioned by Darwin.

-The effects of Compton scattering as well as photon capture and release by the electron are then illustrated by the numerically computed electron and photon trajectories.
-By sampling a large ensemble of random positions we also illustrate that the empirical statistics over the possible actual trajectories reproduces Born's rule in our model, a consequence of the equivariance of the evolution of the probability densities; see Appendix B. The rest of this paper is structured as follows:
+By sampling a large ensemble of random positions we also illustrate that the empirical statistics over the possible actual trajectories reproduces Born's rule in our model, a consequence of the equivariance of the evolution of the probability densities; see Appendix B.